 Sharpie Pen Is Not A Total Disaster

-I don’t think I ever got sharpie pen where I shouldn’t as a child, even by accident.
-Possibly, this was because my Mum hid any sharpies we owned (I think we had about three) so my little brothers and I couldn’t get at them.
-I have, however, done it as an adult in my own home.
+I don’t think I ever got a sharpie pen where I shouldn’t as a child, even by accident.
+Possibly, this was because my Mum hid any sharpies we owned (I think we had about three), so my little brothers and I couldn’t get at them.
+I have, however, do it as an adult in my own home.
 So, have my kids and my other half.
 My house, however, isn’t covered in scribbles and blots (unlike some bus stops I’ve seen!).
-This is because it is possible to remove “permanent” marker, aka sharpie pen.
+This is because it is possible to remove the “permanent” marker, aka sharpie pen.

 The important thing is to blot, not rub, and any movements must be made towards the inside of the mark, not the outside, to avoid spreading the ink.
-You also need to have something absorbent handy to take up the ink–alcohol combination.
+It would help if you also had something absorbent handy to take up the ink–alcohol combination.
 Toilet paper, paper towels (if you use these) or an old towel will do the job.

-Of course, if you don’t have the time or patience to get sharpie off the carpet, you can just call a professional carpet cleaning team and they’ll remove the stain for you!
+Of course, if you don’t have the time or patience to get sharpie off the carpet, you can call a professional carpet cleaning team, and they’ll remove the stain for you!